Operational Guidelines: One-Parent Family Payment

 One-Parent Family Payment is not payable in addition to other social welfare payments (other than with Child Benefit) except in the following circumstances:

-(2) From February 2012 a person in receipt of a reduced rate One-Parent Family Payment may be paid (a partial rate) of one of the following payments provided the conditions are satisfied and provided that the total payment does not exceed the maximum rate payable for the benefit that the person qualifies for:
+(2) A person in receipt of reduced rate One-Parent Family Payment may be paid a partial rate of one of the following payments provided the conditions are satisfied and provided that the total payment does not exceed the maximum rate payable for the benefit that the person qualifies for:

 (3) Working Family Payment may be payable to employed persons on low income in addition to One-Parent Family Payment.
 However, One-Parent Family Payment is assessable as means.